jdhernandezS1/CI_PP3_LIBRARY/README.md

 2. Has a desire to provide a service to customers.
 3. Desires to assist a client with renting a book.
 4. Wants access to credentials so they can secure the database.
-5. Media to get in touch with the creator.
+5. Add a book to the database.
-6. Experience fluid interaction
+6. Experience fluid interaction.

 #### __Returning User__
 As a returning user, We want: